 (d) interrupt continuity of service.

-8. Inquiries under section 7C
+8. Inquiry incomplete at 1 Jan 2001 under repealed Act s.
+7C

 (1) If before the commencement an inquiry under section 7C(3) of the repealed Act has begun in relation to a teacher, the inquiry may continue and be completed and —